BlinkTagInc/node-gtfs/README.md

 ### gtfs.getTimetableStopOrders(query, projection, options)

 Queries timetable_stop_orders and returns a promise.
 The result of the promise is an array of timetable_stop_orders.
 These are from the non-standard `timetable_stop_order.txt` file.
+See [documentation and examples of this file](https://github.com/BlinkTagInc/gtfs-to-html#build-timetable_stop_ordertxt).

     // Get timetable_stop_orders for a specific timetable gtfs.getTimetableStopOrders({